-You start immediately after a brief introduction of the historical context provided by our archaeologist.
-Wear the hard hat and 3D glasses so you can take in the phenomenal reconstructions and you are ready to start your journey.
+Your tour begins immediately after a brief introduction to the site's historical context provided by our archaeologist.
+Don your hard hat and you are ready to start your journey!

-We offer two precious gems in this experience: an incredible exploration of the colossal spaces of Emperor Nero’s villa, the famous Domus Aurea (The Golden House), recently reopened to the public in a remarkable state of conservation and a virtual 3D augmented reality enabling the chance to relive the splendour of the rooms, gardens and incredible porticos.
+We offer two special experiences on this tour: an incredible exploration of the colossal spaces of Emperor Nero’s villa, the famous Domus Aurea (Golden House), recently reopened to the public in a remarkable state of conservation, that gives you the chance to relive the splendour of the palace's rooms, gardens and incredible porticos.

-We only offer this tour of Nero’s Golden House on Saturday and Sunday due to the fact that the archaeologists are still at work on excavations and restorations on weekdays.
+We only offer this tour of Nero’s Golden House on Friday, Saturday and Sunday.

-The Domus Aurea was an enormous complex of buildings, courtyards and gardens that extended from Palatine Hill to the Esquilino in Rome and covered the whole of Oppian Hill, that’s an area of over 90 hectares!
+The Domus Aurea was an enormous complex of buildings, courtyards and gardens that extended from the Palatine Hill to the Esquiline Hill in Rome, covering the whole of the Oppian Hill - that’s an area of over 90 hectares!

-Nero's main residence was on Palatine Hill and from there an incredible number of buildings branched off which are still connected via giant underground arcades (similar to Nero’s Criptoportico on Palatine Hill, still accessible today and part of his Domus Transitoria which was destroyed by fire in 64 AD).
-Much more than a house, (domus in Latin) it was a city within a city, orbiting around a vast artificial lake, the Stagnus Neronis (where later the Colosseum would be built).
+Nero's main residence was on the Palatine, and from there an incredible number of buildings branched off which are still connected today via giant underground arcades (such as Nero’s Cryptoporticus, still accessible today and part of his Domus Transitoria on the Palatine Hill, which was destroyed by fire in 64 AD).
+Much more than a house (domus in Latin), it was a city within a city that unfolded around a vast artificial lake, the Stagnus Neronis (where the Colosseum would later be built).
 The buildings were surrounded by cultivated land, vineyards, pastures and forests filled with all manner of domestic and wild animals.
-In the main courtyard of the Domus there stood a colossal statue, representing Nero as the Sun God.
-The pavilions of the Oppian Hills alone consisted of 200 rooms, many of them recovered by archaeologists, which you will explore on our visit of Rome's most esclusive site.
+In the main courtyard of the Domus stood a colossal statue, representing Nero as the Sun God.
+The pavilions on the Oppian Hill alone consisted of 200 rooms, many of them rediscovered by archaeologists, and which you will explore on our visit to Rome's most exclusive site.

-Nero undertook the creation of The Domus Aurea after the terrible fire of July 64 AD, which blazed for nine days, destroying as many as 10 of the 14 districts in which the city was divided.
-Many perished and the damage was extensive.
-According to a legend, Nero would have enjoyed the spectacle of Rome in flames evoking the destruction of Troy.
-However nothing could be further from the truth, since his own Domus Transitoria was badly damaged and historical sources tell us that the emperor returned quickly from Anzio to Rome - about 70 km away - to coordinate relief efforts.
+Nero undertook the creation of The Domus Aurea after the terrible fire of July 64 AD, which blazed for nine days and destroyed as many as 10 of the 14 districts into which the city was divided.
+The damage was extensive, and many perished.
+According to legend, Nero enjoyed the spectacle of Rome in flames, which reminded him of the destruction of Troy.
+However nothing could be further from the truth - his own Domus Transitoria was badly damaged and historical sources tell us that the emperor returned quickly from Anzio to Rome - about 70 km away - to coordinate relief efforts.
 Nevertheless, his enemies spread the word that Nero himself had started the fire in the Circus Maximus and from there it was simply unstoppable.
-Most likely to create a scapegoat for himself, Nero placed the blame on the Christians, signalling one of the most famous and bloody persecutions in history.
-Among the murdered Christians, the apostle Peter was crucified.
-The site of his burial would become St. Peter’s Basilica centuries later.
+Most likely to create a scapegoat for himself, Nero blamed the Christians and instigated one of the most famous and bloody persecutions in history.
+Among the murdered Christians, the apostle Peter was crucified; centuries later, the site of his burial would become St. Peter’s Basilica.

-Our Domus Aurea tour starts in what was a huge porch with columns, we then move on to a grotto containing a large bath with a small waterfall, despite the space being covered, it is anything but dark.
-The light enters from the side windows on the porch where it is then multiplied in the changing reflections of the water, bouncing off the alabaster walls and ceilings creating a wondrous light, such as an enlarged spotlight near a river.
-Here, we are close to the original pentagonal courtyard, which is remarkable in terms of size and structure.
-We are also a stone’s throw from the lush gardens.
-From here the tour continues to the east wing of the Golden House, where the talented architects, Severus and Celer really reached their pinnacle in the Octagonal Room, architectural heart of the complex.
-We pause for a moment before admiring the two adjacent rooms: the Room of Achilles and Skyros and that of Hector and Andromache, absolute treasures of well-preserved frescoes.
+Our Domus Aurea tour starts in what was a huge porch with columns; we then move on to a grotto containing a large bath with a small waterfall - even though the space is covered, it is anything but dark.
+Light enters from the side windows of the porch: accentuated in the changing reflections of the water, it bounces off alabaster walls and ceilings and creates a wondrous light, much like a spotlight on a river.
+Here we're close to the original pentagonal courtyard, which is remarkable in terms of size and structure, and just a stone’s throw from the lush gardens.
+From here the tour continues to the east wing of the Golden House, where the architects Severus and Celer reached the pinnacle of their trade in the Octagonal Room, the architectural heart of the complex.
+We'll pause for a moment before admiring the two adjacent rooms: the Room of Achilles and Skyros and that of Hector and Andromache, absolute treasure-troves of brilliantly preserved frescoes.

-Next, we proceed to admire the most exclusive of all the spaces: the Octagonal Hall, where the magnificence of Nero’s palace never fails to leave us stunned.
-Our gaze is automatically drawn to the ceiling which is perforated in the form of an open eye and would have revealed that infinite of space filled with stars.
+Next, we proceed to admire the most exclusive of all the spaces: the Octagonal Hall itself, where the magnificence of Nero’s palace never fails to leave us stunned.
+Our gaze is automatically drawn to the ceiling which is perforated by the form of an open eye that would have revealed an infinite expanse of space filled with stars.
 From this romantic and ingenious viewpoint, Nero’s fortunate guests would lie on couches and feast whilst admiring the cosmos and the works of art in the centre of the room.
-This incredibly ambitious structure was an absolute innovation for Roman architecture and it is no coincidence that it became a model to achieve, as in the majestic Pantheon.
+This incredibly ambitious structure was a unique innovation in Roman architecture, and it is no coincidence that it became a model to be emulated - such as in the majestic Pantheon.

 Read more on our blog: Nero's House of Gold and his eccentric life

-After the death of Nero a time of politacal instability followed.
-The emperor Vespasian, firmly took hold the reins of the empire and headed in a new direction with his government.
-The gardens of the Domus Aurea, disliked by the people and the senators for Nero’s clear abuse of power and waste of money, were returned to the Romans.
-In just ten years the site of the original artificial lake of the Domus was transformed into a huge amphitheatre, inaugurated by the son of Vespasian, emperor Titus in the year 80 AD to host gladiator battles, by then very popular throughout the empire.
+After the death of Nero, a time of political instability followed.
+The emperor Vespasian firmly took hold of the reins of empire, and headed in a new direction with his government.
+The gardens of the Domus Aurea, disliked by the people and the senators as a symbol of Nero’s clear abuses of power and waste of money, were returned to the Romans.
+In just ten years the site of the original artificial lake of the Domus was transformed into a huge amphitheatre, inaugurated by Vespasian's son and new emperor Titus in the year 80 AD to host gladiator battles, which by then were very popular throughout the empire.
 The giant statue of Nero, created in the image of the Sun God, was moved near the entrance of the amphitheatre using 24 elephants!
-It was from this colossal likeness that the adjacent amphitheatre took its name, the Colosseum.
+It was from this colossal likeness that the adjacent amphitheatre took its name - the Colosseum.

-By a few decades later, the emperor Trajan had successfully inflicted a lasting and damning posthumous memory of Nero, decreeing the destruction of any artefact bearing his name or image.
-The Domus Aurea was buried by the majestic Terme and The Domus Aurea, a kingdom of light, was scattered and cast into the shadows where it became a kingdom of darkness.
+Over the coming decades the emperor Trajan successfully inflicted lasting damage to the posthumous memory of Nero, damning his name and ordering the destruction of any artifact bearing his name or image.
+The Domus Aurea was buried by the majestic Baths of Trajan; the Domus Aurea, a kingdom of light, was scattered and cast into the shadows where it became a kingdom of darkness.

-It was only in the early 1500s that the Renaissance culture, with its irrepressible passion for ancient texts and remnants, reawakened interest in the Domus.
-For the artists of the Renaissance it was not uncommon to venture on nocturnal expeditions into the damp tunnels and dangerous conditions looking for evidence of the Rome past.
-The most noble among these expeditioners was Umbrian Pinturicchio, handsomely salaried by papa Borgia to paint his apartments in the Vatican.
-Armed with torches, he ventured, into the Domus caves along with Raphael and his assistants, studying and sketching the strange tangle of the bizarre figures of the frescoes.
-From these journeys he reproduced what he saw in many rooms of the Renaissance period.
-Their signatures are still engraved on the ancient ruins and our archaeologist will help you to locate them and appreciate their meaning.
+It was only in the early 1500s that interest in the Domus was reawakened, thanks to the irrepressible passion for ancient texts and remnants that animated the culture of the Renaissance.
+Renaissance artists often braved dangerous conditions and ventured on nocturnal expeditions into these damp tunnels, looking for evidence of Rome's past.
+The most noble among these expeditioners was the Umbrian painter Pinturicchio, handsomely rewarded by the Borgia pope Alexander VI for decorating his apartments in the Vatican palace.
+Torch in hand, he ventured into the Domus' caves accompanied by Raphael and his assistants, where they studied and sketched the strange tangled forms and bizarre figures they saw in its frescoes.
+Inspired by these underground journeys, he reproduced what he saw in many of the Renaissance palaces he was hired to decorate.
+The artists' signatures are still engraved on the ancient ruins, and our archaeologist will help you to locate them and appreciate their meaning.

-After your two hour tour, you will have a new knowledge of the Ancient Rome.
-You will take home not only beautiful photos but also great memories of you unique experience.
+After your two hour tour you will have a new knowledge of Ancient Rome, taking home not only beautiful photos but also great memories of a truly unique experience.